 - Preheat oven to Gas Mark 6 / 200℃ / 180℃ Fan / 400℉

 - Sieve the plain flour and baking powder into a large bowl.

-- Lightly whisk the eggs, milk and rape seed oil in a jug.
+- Lightly whisk the eggs, milk and rapeseed oil / Canola in a jug.

 - Pour onto the dry ingredients and lightly fold in.

-- Add the smoked salmon and chives and lightly mix.
+- Add the smoked salmon pieces and chopped chives and lightly mix.

 - Add the squashed grated courgette and mix evenly.